thirumurthis/Learnings/Cassandra-Notes.md

 Different types of policy:
     - `TokenAwarePolicy` - driver chooses the node which contains the data
     - `RoundRobinPolicy` - driver will perform round robin the ring, relys on `coordinator`
-    - `DCAwareRoundRobinPolicy` - round robin the data center
+    - `DCAwareRoundRobinPolicy` - round robin the data center (data stays within local dc)

 In `tokenAwarePolicy` when data comes to the driver, it knows to which node holds the data needs to be sent thus eleminating the need for `coordinator` node involvement.

+##### Scaling
+ - Single node has the disadvantage for downtime and replication of data.
+ - More node more capacity, no downtime.
+ - Horizontal vs Vertical scaling:
+      - `Vertical scaling`: Needs 1 large expensive machine
+      - `Horizontal scaling`: Needs multiple less-expensive commodity hardware

+ ##### Scaling down nodes
+  - Decommission the nodes.
+     - Drain or flush the data from commit log, memtable. (`nodetool drain`)
+     - Execute the decommission process. (`nodetool decommission`)
+        - During decommission, `nodetool status` will display LEAVING Status.